marsprince/slate-vue/README.md

 ## next plan

+- [ ] more typescript support
+- [ ] support vue3
 - [ ] support a full feature editor out of the box
-- [ ] support vue3